Team Chocolate Milk

 Tatiana Anthony is a surgical intensive care physician assistant living in Ann Arbor.
 She is big into the outdoors and tries to spend as much time at her favorite place in the world, Boyne City on Lake Charlevoix.
 She splits a lot of her time between triathlons, road riding, mountain/fat biking, and riding her cross bike.
 Most of her races are either mountain biking or triathlons with a few running races.
 She enjoys trail running/riding and competes in triathlons of all distances including Ironman Louisville in 2015.

-Andrew Chapin has been a Psychology, Health and Physical Education teacher at Mason High School for 16 years.
+Andrew Chapin has taught Psychology, Health and Physical Education at Mason High School for 17 years.
 He was a 2015 Governor’s Fitness Award winner and the 2017 Excellence in Education Award winner.
-When Andrew is not teaching he is either coaching youth sports, running or traveling with his family.
+When Andrew is not teaching, he is either coaching youth sports, running or traveling with his family.
 He and his wife, Camy, have three young and active sons.
 Although Andrew has competed in many road races, the marathon is his favorite.
-He has completed 10 marathons including the Boston Marathon in 2016.
+He has completed 11 marathons, including the Boston Marathon in 2016.

 Mara Cook Greatorex

-Derek DiGiovanni has been a passionate physical educator for twenty years that not only teaches the importance of physical fitness but also teaches the importance of making nutritious food choices.
-He also proves to be an excellent role model for his students and athletes by living his life the way he teaches his students to hopefully live theirs.
-Derek has competed in over a hundred running races, triathlons, and adventure races; including the Ironman Triathlon in Hawaii and the Boston Marathon.
-He has coached athletes in cross-country, swimming, track, baseball, basketball, and soccer.
+Derek DiGiovanni has been a passionate physical educator for over twenty four years.
+He teaches the importance of physical fitness and nutritious food choices.
+He is an excellent role model for his students and athletes because he lives his life the way he teaches his students to hopefully live theirs.
+Derek has competed in over a hundred running races, triathlon, and adventure races, including the Ironman Triathlon in Hawaii and the Boston Marathon.
+He has coached athletes in cross-country, swimming, track, baseball, basketball and soccer.
 He is married with three children who are also extremely active in sports.

 Seth and Lyndsay Earl